gaurav-11018/Airdrop-Armor/README.md

 ## Overview

-The Sybil Airdrop project is an Ethereum-based smart contract that enables the distribution of a fixed amount of ERC20 tokens to a maximum number of addresses while ensuring Sybil resistance.
+The Sybil Airdrop project is an Polygon-based smart contract that enables the distribution of a fixed amount of ERC20 tokens to a maximum number of addresses while ensuring Sybil resistance.
 The contract uses zero-knowledge proofs (ZKPs) to verify the identity of the recipients and Polygon ID to make it resistant to Sybil attacks.

 ## Importance of Using Polygon ID and ZKP